 Léo de Riedmatten is a Swiss visual artist, photographer and musician studying Computer Science & Artificial Intelligence at the University of Sussex.
-He creates his visual art under the alias of Jacques Marcel, his middle names remembering his dad’s father and mum’s grandfather.
+He creates his visual art under the alias of Jacques Marcel, in memory of his two grandfathers.
 We met at the ACCA café to discuss his ongoing Order//Chaos series, a project that he initiated two and a half years ago.
 Twelve paintings from Jacques Marcel’s series are currently being exhibited at a salon in Geneva, Switzerland, that is dedicated to promoting the work of local artists.

 Could you tell me a bit about your artistic background?